Setup Atmos Pro

 - "private=false"

-# Trigger Atmos Pro for Pull Request plan events and specifically closed PRs that have been merged (not just closed)
+# Trigger for PR plan events and specifically closed PRs that have been merged (not just closed).

 if: |